Electrology Schools in New Mexico

 The Job Outlook for an Electrologist in New Mexico appears to have room for growth.
 Electrologists can expect little to no competition in the NM market and should consider specializing to easily promote services.
 With a location quotient of 0.70 and an average annual wage of $46,590, New Mexico is considered to have a lower employment level for this occupation.

-New Mexico Board of Barbers & Cosmetologists
+Contact the New Mexico State Board of Cosmetology

 Beauty care professionals have a lot to be inspired by in New Mexico, and it has allowed for more varied treatments that customers can take advantage of.
 Electrology has become a popular field of interest, and budding technicians consult these resources.